laurlen2112/alphabet_soup/README.md

 # Neural Network Charity Analysis

 ## Overview:
-The purpose of this is analysis is to use a neural network to predict whether applicants funded by Alphabet Soup would be successful.
+The purpose of this is analysis is to use a neural network to predict whether applicants funded by Alphabet Soup would be successful if funded.
 The data file is a CSV containing information on over 34,000 organizations.
-This analysis is comprised of two broad steps.
-The first step is pre-processesing the code.
-The second step attempts various methods of running the data through a neural network and to optimizing it.
+This analysis is comprised of three broad steps.
+The first step pre-processes the code.
+The second step is the first attempt of running the data through a neural network.
+The third step employs various methods to optimize it.
 The "IS_SUCCESSFUl" column is the target variable because the model is attempting to predict whether the organizations will be successful.
 The remaining columns are features of the model.

 ## Results:
 * [Deliverable 1](https://github.com/laurlen2112/neural_network_charity_analysis/blob/main/AlphabetSoupCharity.ipynb): Pre-Processing

-Prior to running the data through the neural network it needs to be processed.
-Steps include dropping unnecessary fields like EIN and Name were dropped and tabulating the unique values of each column.
+Prior to running the data through the neural network, it needs to be processed.
+Steps include dropping unnecessary fields, such as EIN and Name, and tabulating the unique values of each column.

 ![unique val](https://github.com/laurlen2112/neural_network_charity_analysis/blob/main/resources/unique%20values.png)

-Columns with unique values were binned over 10 were binned.
-The binned results were replaced in the data frame and the data frame was encoded prior to running it through the model.
+Columns with unique values over 10 were binned.
+The binned results replaced the original data frame prior to encoding it.

 ![encode table](https://github.com/laurlen2112/neural_network_charity_analysis/blob/main/resources/encode%20table.png)

-* Deliverable 2: Process Data Through the Model
+* [Deliverable 2](https://github.com/laurlen2112/neural_network_charity_analysis/blob/main/AlphabetSoupCharity.ipynb): Process Data Through the Model

 The original model is comprised of 2 hidden layers with the first layer containing 80 neurons and the second layer containing 30 neurons.
 The result of this model is not optimal since it only obtained a 72.7% accuracy rate and data loss of about 55.4%.